course-details-portlet

 The examination consists of a 4-hour written exam.
 The exam can be written in Norwegian, English or another Scandinavian language.

-The compulsory activity in this course is an oral presentation.
+The compulsory activity in this course is an oral presentation, and at least 60% participation at classes.
 Information about the compulsory activities in this course will be available in Blackboard at the beginning of the semester.
 In order to be qualified for the exam, the compulsory activity has to be approved.

 Retake exam